Seagate/cortx/doc/CORTX on JBOD.rst

  b.
 JBOD Reference Configuration

   - The minimum number of disks per JBOD is 7.
 One JBOD must be connected to one server.
+The minimum size of the JBOD disk is 2TB.

  c.
 Network Configuration Requirements